Mahmoud-Ramadan2/appointment-service/README.md

 #  Appointment service—Appointment System

-The **Appointment service** is a core microservice in the *Appointment System*, responsible for booking and handling patient's and doctor's appointments
+The **Appointment service** is a core microservice in the *Appointment System*, responsible for booking and handling patient's and doctor's appointments and Acts as producer for notification service.

 ---